djschnei21/multi-product-integration-demo/README.md

 ## Repository Structure

 The entire environment is orchestrated by the "control-workspace" directory.
 After completing a few prerequesite manual operations (which we will discuss below in the "Prerequisites" section), you will plan/apply the "control-workspace" in TFC.
-This workspace will orchestrate the creation and triggering of all downstream workspaces (Shoutout to @lucymhdavies for the multi-space idea!).
+This workspace will orchestrate the creation and triggering of all downstream workspaces (Shout out to @lucymhdavies for the multi-space idea!).
 - **control-workspace**:  Orchestrates all other workspaces
 - **networking**: Creates a VPC in AWS with 3 subnets, an HVN in HCP, and the peering connection between the two
 - **hcp-clusters**: Creates an HCP Vault cluster, an HCP Boundary cluster, an HCP Consul cluster within the HVN